Haystack Science’s team consists of thought leaders who routinely make contributions to high-profile, peer-reviewed journals. Below are some examples.

 The blind babymaker.
 Marshall, A. Nature Biotechnology 37: 1 (2019).

-In this Editorial, I argue that the CRISPR baby furor is a clarion call to scientific and government bodies to define acceptable candidate diseases and minimal technical requirements for germline gene editing and to redouble outreach to, and oversight of, IVF clinics.
+The CRISPR baby furor is a clarion call to scientific and government bodies to define acceptable candidate diseases and minimal technical requirements for germline gene editing and to redouble outreach to, and oversight of, IVF clinics.